brettshollenberger/codecabulary/Rails Router.md

 Which will map http://localhost:3000/static_pages/contact to the contact action in the static_pages controller.

+> URLs are matched in the order they are declared.
+The router will direct the request to the first controller the request matches.

 _The Root Route_

 To match the root ("/", "http://localhost:3000/," or "yoursite.com"), use: